EpicEricEE/typst-plugins/README.md

 This repository contains my plugins for [typst](https://github.com/typst/typst).

 ## base64
-A plugin for encoding and decoding base64 strings (based on [`rust-base64`](https://github.com/marshallpierce/rust-base64)).
+A plugin for encoding and decoding base64 strings.
 The plugin comes with an `encode` and a `decode` method, where `encode` takes a string, an array, or a bytes object and returns a string, and `decode` takes a string and returns a bytes object.
+The `encode` method allows setting whether the output should be padded with `=` characters (`pad` parameter), and whether URL safe characters should be used (`url` parameter).
 It can be used as follows:

 ```typ
 #import "@local/base64:0.1.0"